 My project excavates what an affirmationist conception of security may look like in a planet constituted by collectivist communities on three interweaving scales: individual, community, and planetary.
 In doing so, it unpacks and interrogates notions of security - security from the other, from the unknown; security in being taken care of, being alone; security to act, to be permitted.
 The project aims to untether security from knowability and privacy, and instead place it within the framework of vulnerability and the leaning towards others without imbued value and dangerous narratives of legitimate bodies.

 This research challenges what it means to know in mass connectivity and resituates the body into collective domestics that are non-territorial, yet in orchestration.
 It aims to ground the meaning of futurity as secured ongoingness by not looking forward but instead into imaginary time and space by means of lore.
 The project hopes to contribute to a growing body of theory and political frameworks grounded in eros and vitalism through alienation as method (xenofeminism), rather than the overriding spirit of negation through self-mastery (neo-rationalism) in left-accelerationist discourse.
-Drawing on theories of care, posthuman ontologies, and reproductive labor perspectives, the series complicates concepts and practices of security and agency in a computational world.
+Drawing on theories of care, posthuman ontologies, and social reproduction discourse, the series complicates concepts and practices of security and agency in a computational world.

-The four children met at the annual ritual for young people everywhere.
+Four children meet at the annual ritual for young people everywhere.
 The ritual is called Communities of Care.
 Its site is an enclave modelled as a mini world of the world outside of them in which they live but they only know about through digital communications and oral stories.
 Each year, every global child at ages 8, 13, and 17 makes the pilgrimage to Communities of Care and lives there for 13 months with the others of their age.
 The narrative follows the communications of the four friends sharing their daily navigations in growing up and making their way into themselves by and through others near and far.
 During these years, genders and sexualities are explored as much as the learnings of how each others’ communities are similar and distinct.

 The ritual started when Planetary Participants got quite practical in responding to the demise of the earth and beings and started to orchestrate lines of resources differently.
 The movement of bodies was deemed unnecessary.
 Communication and the sensations of travel were possible enough through technologies.
 Infrastructural needs could be managed better without territorial distinctions of humans and conquerers.
 The Planetary Participants decided that for the ongoingness of its beings, being could take place again in materially grounded sites of communities.
 Relationships, activities, and exchanges of needs develop and occur in the material space of the communities.
 Geo-location is a matter only for AI and community members are devoted domestics.
 Presence, language, and life are tightly tied to the communities’ space, people, objects, and rituals.
 Because of this thickness, the communities are very rich.
 But, not so in the performance for others as others do not visit them or even know where they are.